Storm Damage 911 Storm restoration, matched fast

 Leon County, FL

-Storm restoration in Tallahassee
+Storm damage restoration in Tallahassee

 As Florida's state capital and Leon County's urban center, Tallahassee sits just 20 miles north of the Gulf Coast - close enough that landfalling hurricanes from the Apalachee Bay corridor arrive with full force.
 The city's dense canopy of laurel oaks, one of its most celebrated features, becomes a liability during wind events: gusts from storms like Hermine and Helene have sent trees through roofs and onto power lines across hundreds of county roads.
 Compounding that, the county's closed-basin drainage geography traps stormwater after heavy tropical rainfall, producing flash and prolonged overland flooding in neighborhoods far from any shoreline.
 Storm Damage 911 connects Tallahassee homeowners with vetted, licensed local professionals who can assess the damage at no charge.